lukemfrank/Corius/README.md

 [Normalize](https://necolas.github.io/normalize.css/) - makes browsers render all elements more consistently and in line with modern standards

 ## Important Notes
-This generator is not intended to run multiple times on the same project.
-If you install Angular but then want to switch to React you should run it on a new project.
+**This generator is not designed to be run multiple times on the same project.
+If you generate an Angular app but then generate a React app on top of it, the frameworks will collide.**

 Microsoft's new web browser 'Edge', to replace Internet Explorer, does not appear to be able to view the website and will display an error indicating that it cannot reach the page.
 Use Internet Explorer, Chrome, Firefox, etc. instead.